AlaaLab/ER-Reason/docs/index.md

 Large language models (LLMs) are increasingly applied to the field of medicine, but most benchmarks focus on narrow, exam-style medical question-answering rather than the evaluation of full clinical reasoning.

-ER-REASON is designed to test how well large language models (LLMs) can approximate the complex, real-world reasoning of clinicians in a high-stakes, time-sensitive environment.
+ER-REASON captures the end-to-end ER decision-making pipeline, and is designed to test how well LLMs can approximate the complex, real-world reasoning of clinicians in a high-stakes settings.

-ER-Reason captures the end-to-end ER decision-making pipeline.
-Physician notes reflect **real reasoning under fragmented, noisy, and time-sensitive conditions**, enabling evaluation of whether LLMs can approximate clinician reasoning and support high-stakes, rapid medical decisions.

 ---